Rollins College: Knowles Memorial Chapel

 The Knowles Memorial Chapel is a historic chapel on the Rollins campus.
-In February 1998, it was added to the National Register of Historic Places.
+In 1998, it was added to the National Register of Historic Places.

 Ground was broken for the chapel on March 9, 1931, and the cornerstone was laid on May 12 of the same year.
 The dedication service for the chapel took place just a year later on March 29, 1932.
 Though founded by a Congregational Church educational committee, Rollins has no religious affiliation, so the chapel is interdenominational.
 A Protestant service is held on Sunday mornings, and Catholic Mass is held on Sunday evenings.

 A highlight of the chapel is a circular window of the seven liberal arts designed by Ralph Adams Cram and William Herbert Burnham.

 Walk of Fame

 The Rollins Walk of Fame, which circles Mills lawn, consists of stones taken from places connected to historic people.
 Past college president Hamilton Holt came up with the idea in the 1920s, and based the Walk of Fame on the "ancestral walk" at his home in Connecticut.
 The idea, Holt wrote, was "unique in conception and execution".

 Holt officially dedicated the Walk of Fame in October 1929, originally calling it the Memorial Path of Fame.
 Holt presented 22 stones, including stones from the homes of American luminaries George Washington, Henry Wadsworth Longfellow, Daniel Webster, Calvin Coolidge, and Ralph Waldo Emerson.
-Early additions to the Walk of Fame were predominantly American, but later additions would include stones from places associated with internationally famous figures as diverse as St. Augustine, Emperor Humayun, and William Wordsworth.
-By 1932 the Walk of Fame had over 200 stones, many of which Holt himself had brought back to campus: the Charles Dickens stone he had picked up while visiting Gad's Hill, and he claimed that the Mohammed stone was brought back from Mecca by a student's sister, "at the risk of fine and imprisonment".
+Later additions would include stones from places associated with famous figures as diverse as St. Augustine, Emperor Humayun, and William Wordsworth.
+By 1932 the Walk of Fame had over 200 stones, many of which Holt himself had brought back to campus: the Charles Dickens stone he had picked up while visiting Gad's Hill.
+He claimed that the Mohammed stone was brought back from Mecca by a student's sister.

-After Holt retired as president of the college in 1949, there no longer existed a central authority for the Walk of Fame, and over the next two decades stones began to disappear, often around graduation time; many were thrown into Lake Virginia.
+After Holt retired as president of the college in 1949, stones began to disappear often around graduation time; many were thrown into Lake Virginia.
 Only in the 1980s, under the presidency of Thaddeus Seymour (president from 1978 to 1990), was there an Official Lapidarian responsible for taking care of the stones.
 As of 2003, the Walk of Fame had about 530 stones, the vast majority (455) honoring men.
 Most stones are associated with specific people, but a few—like the stones from Australia and the Berlin Wall—honor places or events.